NavneetMalva/java-hub/JavaCodingPractice/src/collections/collections.md

 * Heterogeneous Objects are allowed.
 * Null insertion is possible.

-* LinkedList implements Serializable and Clonable interfaces but not RandomAccess interface.
+* LinkedList implements Serializable and Cloneable interfaces but not RandomAccess interface.
 * LinkedList is the best choice if our frequent operation is insertion or deletion in the middle.
 * LinkedList is the worst choice if our frequent operation is retrieval operation.